plt-tud/PLT_MRT_ARM-RPi2/README.md

 ### Settings

-These projects where created and tested under GNU/Linux (OpenSUSE 13.2).
+These projects where created and tested under GNU/Linux (OpenSUSE 42.3, Debian 8/9, Ubuntu 16.04 and Raspbians based on Wheezy/Jessie).
 It is quite possible that you will have to adapt paths of the cross-compilation toolchain under Project -> Properties -> c/c++ Build.
 Make sure that the Prefix and the Path matches that of the cross-compilation framework on your system.
 Windows users should always use the SysGCC/bin path of their portable installation.

 Also make sure that the Debugging device address corresponds to your device.

+## Contibuting

+If you notice problems with the code (i.e. wrong project settings, uncompilable examples, etc.) feel free to post either an issue or a pull request with a fix.
+Please note that some deficiencies in the programs are on purpose and server as examples or as exercises for improvement during the lectures.